-Employer's Name Employer's Address

-NATURE OF EMPLOYMENT

-Will the employee be engaged to perform work on hire to other persons or companies or is the employee regularly engaged to perform work on hire to other persons or companies?
-YES or NO What job is the employee to perform? (e.g. boilermaker, fitter, etc.) At what classification level is the employee engaged or is likely to be engaged? (e.g. c10, c9, c8; L2, L3, L4 etc.)

-CONDITIONS OF EMPLOYMENT

-What are the likely number and likely pattern of hours required? (e.g. 24 hours per week with 8 hours on Monday, Tuesday and Wednesday) A. What is the base rate of pay (including any overAward payment if applicable) upon which the casual loading is based?
-A = \$ per hour B .
+Employer's Name Employer's Address Employer's Fiduress NATURE OF EMPLOYMENT Will the employee be engaged to perform work on hire to other persons or companies or is the employee regularly engaged to perform work on hire to other persons or companies? or NO What job is the employee to perform? (e.g. boilermaker, fitter, etc.) At what classification level is the employ engaged or is likely to be engaged? (e.g. c10, c9, c8; L2, L3, L4 etc.) ree CONDITIONS OF EMPLOYMENT What are the likely number and likely pattern required? (e.g. 24 hours per week with 8 hours on Tuesday and Wednesday) A. What is the base rate of pay (including any overAward payment if applicable) upon which the casual loading is based?
+B .
 What is the amount of casual loading to be paid?
-(B = 23% of A) B = 23% of $A = $ \$ per hour C .
-What is the total casual rate? $(A + B = C)$ $\mathbf{C} = \mathbf{A} + \mathbf{B} = $ \$ per hour What could be the reason for the engagement to finish?
+(B = 23% of A) $\mathbf{B} = 23\% \text{ of } \mathbf{A} = \$$ per hour C. What is the total casual rate? $(A + B = C)$ C = A + B = \$ per hour What could be the reason for the engagement to finish?
 Project finishes? o Shortage of Work? o Unsatisfactory Performance/ o Conduct Any other reason - List Below What notice will be given to terminate the employment?
-As much as possible under What notice will be given to terminate the employment?
 As much as possible under o the circumstances?
-A day? o At least an hour? o
+A day? o At least an hour?
+SIGNED POSIT TION: 1 DATE:// 20 Dated 28 September 2005.